em92/ad_hacks/README.md

 To make switchable bases in A&D gamemode:

+- make sure that noone is playing on the server
 - copy `swap_bases_ad.py` to to qlds/minqlx-plugins
 - add `swap_bases_ad` to `qlx_plugins` cvar
 - compile modified version of minqlx: